top of page

 “I’m glad you did,” Saoirse said softly.

 They sat.
-Tea was brought with china, silver, lemon slices cut thin as petals.
+Tea was brought with china, silver, and lemon slices cut thin as petals.
 Bibiana declined sugar.
 Her gaze, steady and composed, lingered on Saoirse’s face a moment too long.

 “You’re alone,” Bibiana asked.